John Haigh: Marriage and imprisonment

 On 6 July 1934, Haigh married 23-year-old Beatrice 'Betty' Hamer.
-The marriage soon disintegrated.
+The marriage soon fell apart.
 The same year that Haigh was jailed for fraud, Betty gave birth to a baby girl while he was in prison, and she placed the baby for adoption and left Haigh.
 Haigh's family ostracised him from then onwards.

 Haigh moved to London in 1936, and became chauffeur to William McSwan, a wealthy owner of amusement arcades.
 He also maintained McSwan's amusement machines.
 Thereafter he pretended to be a solicitor named William Cato Adamson with offices in Chancery Lane, London; Guildford, Surrey; and Hastings, Sussex.
 He sold fraudulent stock shares, purportedly from the estates of his deceased clients, at below-market rates.
 His scam was uncovered by someone who noticed he had misspelt Guildford as "Guilford" on his letterhead.
 Haigh received a four-year prison sentence for fraud.
 He was released just after the start of the Second World War; he continued as a fraudster and was sentenced to several further terms of imprisonment.

 Regretting that he had left victims alive to accuse him, he became intrigued by French murderer Georges-Alexandre Sarret, who had disposed of bodies using sulphuric acid.
 Haigh experimented with field mice and found that it took only 30 minutes for the body to dissolve.